Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Scott Hendricks)

-The debut album from singer Rob Crosby, who found more success as a composer than as a Nashville star.
-This record yielded several songs that made the Top 20, but chart success became more elusive with his later work...
-But as a songwriter, Crosby's been a whiz: his songs have been recorded by superstars such as Brooks & Dunn, Andy Griggs, and Martina McBride, to name a few.
+The "debut" album from South Carolina-born singer Rob Crosby, who had actually been plugging away in Nashville for over a decade and had self-released a private-press album 'way back in the disco era.
+This record yielded several songs that made the Top 20, but chart success became more elusive with his later work and Crosby found more success as a composer than as a big Music City star.
+His songs have been recorded by superstars such as Brooks & Dunn, Andy Griggs, and Martina McBride, to name a few.
 Nice work if you can get it!

 Rob Crosby "Another Time And Place" (Arista Nashville, 1992)